 - Tabernacles, Temples

 Mormon temple ceremonies have changed significantly over the years, but anyone who has experienced the LDS temple endowment will recognize the Masonic rituals.
-All the signs and tokens are essentially taken straight from Masonry or only slightly adapted.
+All the signs and tokens are essentially shared with Masonry or only slightly embellished.
 Mormon temple ceremonies are so similar that one historian called the endowment Celestial Masonry.
-(Leonard Arrington, Writing of Mormon History p.
-257)

 - Mormon Expression: Mormonism and Masonry